sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 #### Housing
 * Brooklyn (Bay Ridge) - 328 91st Street, Brooklyn (close to the subway).
-  The landlord is Annette Sobczynski (718-974-0368 annetteeve@hotmail.com).
+  The landlord is Annette Sobczynski (718-974-0368, annetteeve@hotmail.com).
   Multiple furnished apartments.

-  * 2011S - Stephen - It was fully furnished for 1900/month, 2 bedrooms,
+  * 2011S - Stephen - It was fully furnished for $1900/month, 2 bedrooms,
     large kitchen and a pullout bed in the living room.
 Stayed for 1 month while looking for apartments in Manhattan.

 #### Food
 * There are so many places to eat in NYC, try new stuff!
 * Halcart at 53rd and 6th is to die for.
-  Make sure you go to the [right one](http://www.yelp.com/biz/53rd-and-6th-halal-cart-new-york) Get the hot sauce.
-There will be a line, it is worth it.
+  Make sure you go to the [right one](http://www.yelp.com/biz/53rd-and-6th-halal-cart-new-york).
+  Get the hot sauce.
+There will be a line, it's worth it.
 * Pizza - In NY it's a different kind of food.
 It's also highly contentious which place is best.